 There is probably no more horrible moment in a person’s life than the day that he or she is given some sort of official document charging him or her with a sex crime.
 The shame associated with the moment will live forever, not because the person is guilty, but because the person so charged often is completely innocent.

-Over the past 32 years I have practiced law in this area while an ever-growing army of people has emerged, determined to convict people of sex crimes.
-This includes counselors, investigators, special law enforcement units, polygraph operators and the like.
+Over the past 32 years Scott Albers has practiced law in this area while an ever-growing army of people has emerged, determined to convict people of sex crimes.
+This includes counselors, investigators, special law enforcement units, polygraph operators, prosecutors and the like.

 The range of penalties in these cases can be extreme, and the odds against you may be stacked.
-Sexual Assault laws are often changed to make winning these cases before a jury almost impossible.
+Montana sexual assault laws are often changed to make winning these cases before a jury almost impossible.
 The only chance you have of winning, in my opinion, is to hire an attorney familiar with sexual assault laws, and has won many cases like yours, as promptly as possible.